jdcloudcom/en/documentation/Management/DevOps/Operation-Guide/CICD.md

 1.Basic Settings

-Select one application in the Service Tree at the left side, select “Continuous Delivery-online Release” from the menu to enter “online” page.
-Click “basic setting” sub-page to set executive account, associate the application to all modules (only after they have been associated together, you can select the compiled package version under your module when you go online)
+Select one application in the Service Tree at the left side, select "Continuous Delivery-online Release" from the menu to enter "online" page.
+Click "basic setting" sub-page to set executive account, associate the application to all modules (only after they have been associated together, you can select the compiled package version under your module when you go online)

 2.Group Settings

-Click “Configuration” on the “Group Settings” page to set configuration files and environmental variables for each group.
+Click "Configuration" on the "Group Settings" page to set configuration files and environmental variables for each group.

 Of which, configuration files can be added, uploaded, and cloned.